 The vast amount of information that students have to be able to recall for exams is often a source of demotivation, as they believe that they will never learn all the material, no matter how many hours they spend revising.

-However, teaching students about the neuroplasticity of their brain should help install a belief that effective revision is possible.
+However, teaching students about the neuroplasticity of their brain should help install a belief that effective studying is possible.
 They would then know that if they put in the necessary effort and practice (using strategies such as retrieval practice), their brain will be able to adapt and make new connections, allowing them to learn and recall lots of new information – more than they previously thought they could.

 The brain’s ability to do this was recently demonstrated in surprising research that followed black cab drivers who had been learning and practicing 320 different routes through London to pass a test known as the Knowledge.
 When compared to control groups, they showed enhanced myelination in the brain – which means that they could process new information more efficiently as a result of practice.